awsdocs/aws-deepracer-developer-guide/doc_source/deepracer-get-started-training-model.md

 1. On the **Create model** page, under **Stop conditions**, leave the default **Maximum time** value as\-is or set a new value to terminate the training job, to help prevent long\-running \(and possible run\-away\) training jobs\.

-   When experimenting in the early phase of training, you should start with a small value for this parameter and then progressively let a training job go longer\.
+   When experimenting in the early phase of training, you should start with a small value for this parameter and then progressively train for longer amounts of time\.

-1. On the **Create model** page, choose **Create model** to start creating the model and provisioning the train job instance\.
+1. On the **Create model** page, choose **Create model** to start creating the model and provisioning the training job instance\.

 1. After the submission, watch your training job being initialized and then run\.

-   The initialization process takes about 6 minutes to complete, when the job status changes from **Initializing** to **In progress**\.
+   The initialization process takes about 6 minutes to change status from **Initializing** to **In progress**\.

-1. While the training job is in progress, watch **Reward graph** and **Simulation video stream** to observe how training proceeds\.
-You can choose the refresh button next to **Reward graph** periodically to refresh the **Reward graph** until the training job stops\.
+1. Watch the **Reward graph** and **Simulation video stream** to observe the progress of your training job\.
+You can choose the refresh button next to **Reward graph** periodically to refresh the **Reward graph** until the training job is complete\.
 ![\[\]](http://docs.aws.amazon.com/deepracer/latest/developerguide/images/deepracer-training-in-progress.png)

-The training job is running on the AWS Cloud\.
-You don't need to keep the AWS DeepRacer console open during the training\.
-You can come back to the console review the training progress at any time before the training job is terminated\.
+The training job is running on the AWS Cloud, so you don't need to keep the AWS DeepRacer console open during training\.
+However, you can come back to the console to check on your model at any point while the job is in progress\.

 If the** Simulation video stream** window or the **Reward graph** display becomes unresponsive, refresh the browser page to get the training progress updated\.